 Introduction

-Are you planning to buy a property in Spain?
-In addition to the purchase price of your property, you'll need to pay a number of taxes and fees.
-The experts at Terreta Spain take stock of the situation.
+Are you preparing to buy a property in Spain?
+Be aware that, beyond the purchase price of your property, there are several taxes and fees that you will have to pay.
+The experts at Terreta Spain explain.

-• It applies to all properties purchased in the past.
+- It concerns all properties purchased in the resale market.

-• ITP is a regional tax, so its rate varies according to the autonomous community in which the property is located.
-It ranges from 6% to 13%
+- The ITP is a regional tax and its rate varies depending on the autonomous community in which the property is located.
+It ranges from 6 to 13%.

-To find out more, consult our practical information sheet on ITP.
+To go further, consult our practical guide on the ITP.

-• Find out about any discounts that may be available.
-Some regions have special regulations for first-time buyers or large families, for example.
+- Find out about any available reductions.
+Some regions have specific regulations for first-time buyers or large families, for example.

-• If your aim is to invest for maximum profitability, target autonomous communities where the ITP is lower.
-The capital, Madrid, is an excellent choice.
-Property Transfer Tax is 6%, demand is exploding and rental vacancy rates are very low.
+- If your project is to invest to generate maximum profitability, target autonomous communities in which the ITP is lower.
+Madrid, the capital, is a very good choice.
+The Tax on Patrimonial Transfers is at 6%, demand is exploding and rental vacancy rates are very low.

 IVA and AJD